apenwarr/redo/Documentation/index.md

   Buildroot](https://github.com/apenwarr/buildroot/tree/redo) that uses redo in order to clean up its dependency logic.

-* You can also find some limited examples in the [`t/111-example/`](t/111-example) subdir of the redo project itself.
+* You can also find some curated examples in the [Documentation/cookbook/](https://github.com/apenwarr/redo/tree/master/Documentation/cookbook/) subdir of the redo project itself.

 * A [github search for all.do](https://github.com/search?p=9&q=path%3A%2F+extension%3Ado+filename%3A%2Fall.do&type=Code)
   shows an ever-growing number of projects using redo.